The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Hill County?

-Hill County, Montana has 4 public high schools, along with 4 middle schools and 10 elementary schools.
+Hill County, Montana has 4 public high schools, serving approximately 788 students.

 What is the largest school district in Hill County?